Music Technology BTEC Level 3 Extended Diploma

 All units are assessed and graded and an overall grade for the qualification is awarded.
 Most assessments are ongoing by assignments set for each unit.
 There is a balance between practical projects and theoretical/research work.

-BTEC Level 3 Extended Diploma in Music Technology.
+Music Technology BTEC Level 3 Extended Diploma in year 2

 Opportunities for Progression